Actindo-AG/Documentation/Taxes/UserInterface/01d_TaxZones.md

 Click the corresponding field to enter or edit the tax zone name or the VAT ID number.

 - ![Delete](../../Assets/Icons/Trash08.png "[Delete]") (Delete)
 Click this button to delete the corresponding entry.

-The tax zones that are currently selected the decision matrix cannot be deleted and, therefore, no (Delete) button is displayed next to them.
+  > [Info] The tax zones that are currently selected in the decision matrix cannot be deleted and, therefore, no (Delete) button is displayed next to them.

 - [SAVE]
 Click this button to save any changes made.